Caesar Salad Recipe

 Notes

 • I prepare this salad dressing in my food processor or Vitamix.
-The traditional way of preparation is manually in a wooden bowl, flat wooden spoon, and whisking oil.
+The traditional way of preparation is manually in a wooden bowl using a flat wooden spoon and whisk.

 • Ingredients can be adjusted to taste and preference.